alukan/YouTube-playlists/README.md

 npm start
 ```

 Remember to use 2 terminals, one for back-end and one for front-end.
+Back-end should be already started when starting front-end.